Lychee cause of mysterious killer disease, researchers say

 Killer fruit?

-Researchers from the US Centers for Disease Control and India's National Centre for Disease Control compared test results of children who had developed the mysterious illness, and children who had not.
+Researchers from the US Centers for Disease Control and Prevention and India's National Centre for Disease Control compared test results of children who had developed the mysterious illness, and children who had not.

 Analysis of blood and spinal fluid samples showed no signs of infection or exposure to chemicals and insecticides.